joshbegley/nyt-latest/README.md

 **'It was bad': Clayton Kershaw's struggles seal Dodgers' first full losing month in 6 years**\
-`Kershaw — in his second big league start since shoulder surgery — failed to get a strikeout for the first time in 423 regular season starts.`\
+`Kershaw — in his second big-league start since shoulder surgery — failed to get a strikeout for the first time in 423 regular-season starts.`\
 https://nytimes.com/athletic/5673766/2024/08/01/clayton-kershaw-struggles-dodgers/

 **Thursday Briefing**\